 FloridaRambler.com blocks sensitive ads that may be offensive or misleading, such as “get rich quick” ads, “black magic” ads, visually offensive cosmetic procedures and body modification, adult web sites and ads that are sexually suggestive.

 We also periodically review advertisers in case they slip through our filters by falsely identifying their subject matter to evade scrutiny.

-Our purpose in screening ads is two-fold: We don’t want to offend readers like you, and we want legitimate advertisers to feel comfortable with the company they keep on our site.
+Our purpose in screening ads is two-fold: We don’t want to offend readers, and we want legitimate advertisers to feel comfortable advertising with us.

 Your e-mail address is safe with us

-When you voluntary submit your e-mail address on comments or newsletter subscriptions, be assured that your e-mail address is held in the strictest confidence.
+When you voluntary submit your e-mail address on comments or newsletter subscriptions, your e-mail address is held in the strictest confidence.